Remez19/E-commerce-video_games/README.md

 # **E-Commerce-video-games.**

 A online store where pepole can signup and purchase video games.
-Rate video games and favorite any game you want.
+Rate video games and, favorite games.

 ## Installation